-CCRAB Position: Again, we commend the Florida Legislature and Department of Health for establishing programs such as Breast Cancer Detection and Treatment and the Colorectal Cancer Screening and Awareness Program for Un-served and Under-served which help to educate and save lives.
+CCRAB Position: Again, we commend the Florida Legislature for establishing programs such as Breast Cancer Detection and Treatment and the Colorectal Cancer Screening and Awareness Program for Un-served and Under-served which help educate and save lives.
 We recommend eliminating out-of-pocket costs for prevention and screening and standardizing coverage for preventive and screening services to improve Florida cancer rates, reduce cancer disparities and reduce overall healthcare costs.